frederico-alves/az_204_azure_developer/1_azure_app_service/notes.md

 - Injects identity information into HTTP request headers

 The module runs separately from your application code and can be configured using Azure Resource Manager settings or using a configuration file.
 No SDKs, specific programming languages, or changes to your application code are required

+### Discover App Service networking features

+By default, apps hosted in App Service are accessible directly through the internet and can reach internet-hosted endpoints.
+For many applications, you need to control the inbound and outbound network traffic.

+There are two main deployment types for Azure App Service:

+- The multitenant public service hosts App Service plans in the Free, Shared, Basic, Standard, Premium, PremiumV2, and PremiumV3 pricing SKUs.
+- The single-tenant App Service Environment (ASE) hosts Isolated SKU App Service plans directly in your Azure virtual network.